harvester/docs/docs/install/management-address.md

 ---

 # Management Address
-Harvester provides a fixed virtual IP (VIP) as the management address.
+Harvester provides a fixed virtual IP (VIP) as the management address, VIP must be different than any NODE IP.
 You can find the management address on the console dashboard after the installation.

 !!! note
     If you selected the IP address to be configured via DHCP, you will need to configure static MAC-to-IP address mapping on your DHCP server in order to have a persistent Virtual IP